1948 Arab–Israeli War: Second truce: 18 July – 15 October 1948

-Little triangle pocket
+Little Triangle pocket

 The Arab villagers of the area known as the "Little Triangle" south of Haifa repeatedly fired at Israeli traffic along the main road from Tel Aviv to Haifa and were supplied by the Iraqis from northern Samaria.
-The sniping at traffic continued during the Second Truce.
-The poorly planned assaults on 18 June and 8 July had failed to dislodge Arab militia from their superior positions.
-The Israelis launched Operation Shoter on 24 July in order to gain control of the main road to Haifa and to destroy all the enemy in the area.
+The sniping at traffic continued during the second truce.
+Poorly planned assaults on 18 June and 8 July had failed to dislodge Arab militia from their superior positions.
+The Israelis decided to launch an offensive during the truce.
+Ben-Gurion believed that since the Little Triangle lay within the boundaries of the Jewish state in the UN partition plan, Israel would have legitimacy to take military action there during the truce and define it as an internal police action.
+After several days of intermittent aerial and artillery attacks, the IDF launched Operation Shoter ("Operation Policeman") against the Little Triangle on 24 July in order to gain control of the main road to Haifa and to destroy all the enemy in the area.

 Israeli assaults on 24 and 25 July were beaten back with stiff resistance.
-The Israelis then broke the Arab defences with a combined infantry and armour assault backed by heavy shelling and bombing.
+The Israelis then broke the Arab defenses with a combined infantry and armor assault backed by heavy shelling and bombing.
 Three Arab villages surrendered, and most of the inhabitants fled before and during the attack.
-The Israeli soldiers and aircraft struck one of the Arab retreat routes, killing 60 Arab soldiers..
 Most of the inhabitants fled before and during the attack, reaching northern Samaria; hundreds were forcibly expelled during the following days.
 At least a hundred militiamen and civilians were killed.

-The Arabs claimed that the Israelis had massacred Arab civilians, but the Israelis rejected the claims.
-A United Nations investigation found no evidence of a massacre.
-Following the operation, the Tel Aviv-Haifa road was opened to Israeli military and civilian traffic, and Arab roadblocks along the route were removed.
-Traffic along the Haifa-Hadera coastal railway was also restored.
+The Little Triangle was the final Arab pocket on the Tel Aviv-Haifa road.
+With its capture, traffic along the road was restored, as was railway traffic between Haifa and Hadera.